Articles and Case Studies

 Members interested in publishing with the Division may send their work to Brandon Robinson, Communications Chair.

-Non-members: Please contact Brandon to see if your work can be published.
+Non-members: Please contact Brandon to see if you can publish your work with us.

 Members can apply for a research grant!
 Grants vary in amount and are given on a first-come basis.
 If interested, please follow the link below.